Stumpii/EDAPGui/docs/Waypoint.md

         "Completed": false                  # Ignored for shopping list },
     "1": {                                  # System key.
 May be changed to something useful, but must be unique.
-        "SystemName": "Hillaunges",         # The target system name.
+        "SystemName": "Hillaunges",         # The target system name as is mandatory.
 Should be actual system name.
+                                            #   Required to determine if you are already in the desired system because ED's bookmark system does not change the destination when using a bookmark to the current system.
                                             #   If GalaxyBookmarkNumber is o, this is name searched for in the galaxy map.
         "GalaxyBookmarkType": "Sys",        # The Galaxy Map bookmark type.
 May be:
                                             #   'Fav' or '' - Favorites